Bejeweled 3: Release

 Bejeweled 3 was originally released digitally on December 7, 2010, through the PopCap Games site and their exclusive partners.
 The game would later be ported to several platforms after release.

 The Adobe Flash Player version features only the Classic game mode and is mostly based on the Bejeweled Blitz engine.
 An HTML5 version of the game, simply titled Bejeweled, was released on December 13, 2011, for the Chrome Web Store and featured the Classic and Lightning (known as Speed) game modes.

 An enhanced re-release of the game was made available exclusively in mainland China on July 27, 2012, sharing the same title as the international release.
-The re-release featured two extra game modes based on the Time Bomb mini-quests in Quest, several gameplay tweaks, such as Blazing Speed activating earlier and the game is restricted to only 4:3, and advertisements.
+The re-release featured two extra game modes based on the Time Bomb mini-quests in Quest, several gameplay tweaks, such as Blazing Speed activating earlier, the game being restricted to only 4:3, and advertisements.
 Many community members have commonly nicknamed this release Bejeweled 3 Plus to differentiate it from the original version.

 Bejeweled 3 was released on October 19, 2011, for PlayStation 3, Xbox 360, and Nintendo DS.
 The Xbox 360 retail version also includes Bejeweled Blitz LIVE, and the PlayStation 3 retail version also includes Zuma and Feeding Frenzy 2.
-The game was released for Windows Phone 8 as an Xbox Live title, but with the name Bejeweled Live + and as a timed Nokia exclusive (Nokia Lumia phones only) on February 18, 2013.
 A Windows 8 version, under the title Bejeweled Live was released on the Windows Store, featuring the Classic, Butterflies, and Diamond Mine modes.
+The Xbox 360 version of Bejeweled 3 is playable on Xbox One and Xbox Series X/S through the Backwards Compatibility Program, and was one of the first games to be selected at launch.
+Bejeweled 3 is also included as a game on the EA Play subscription service.